DeveloperWil/always-edit-in-html/readme.txt

 The WordPress page/post editor has two tabs at the top right - "Visual" and "Text".

-   1. The HTML tab allows you to enter HTML code onto the page or post and when saving or publishing the post it preserves your code just the way you entered it.
+   1. The Text tab allows you to enter HTML code onto the page or post and when saving or publishing the post it preserves your code just the way you entered it.
    2. The Visual tab has all the fancy writing style tools but when you save or publish your page or post, WordPress parses and formats the content which may results in your HTML code not working or even being removed.

 WordPress does not remember the tab option for each page or post.
-It will open up a page or post using whichever Visual or HTML tab you last used.
+It will open up a page or post using whichever Visual or Text tab you last used.

 This means that if you were editing a post using the Visual tab, saved it and then edited the page or post you had entered the HTML code into, that page would open in Visual mode and you could loose your HTML code.